-Caring Tree Children’s Dentistry is on a mission to keep kids healthy and smiling.
+Caring Tree Children’s Dentistry in Lincoln & Grass Valley, CA is on a mission to keep kids healthy and smiling.
 It’s never too soon to start walking the path toward good health.
 Bacteria – both good and bad – travels from the gums into the bloodstream, so the health of the mouth mirrors the health of the entire body.
 Preventing cavities and gum disease are important from the very beginning of life.
 Gum disease and poor dental hygiene not only contribute to lost teeth but have been linked to many systemic diseases in adults.
 Brushing, flossing, good nutrition, and seeing Dr. K on a regular basis will help strengthen your child’s immunity from an early age.

 A child’s teeth begin forming in the womb during the first trimester of pregnancy.
 By the time they are born, 20 primary teeth are poised in the jaw, waiting for the right time to emerge.
 Good nutrition for Mom helps ensure healthy dental development for baby.

 Washing your baby’s gums with a soft, clean washcloth after feeding is recommended from birth to help clear away oral bacteria.
 Teething begins anywhere from 3-9 months of age and can continue until three years old – and every baby is different.
 While teething can be stressful, it does not cause diarrhea, fever, or runny nose.
 Extra cuddles, chewing on a cold, wet washcloth, and a little aspirin-free pediatric pain medicine should provide some relief.

 Once your baby’s first tooth emerges, bring them in to see Dr. Kucera.
 Beginning a regular oral hygiene routine at home is also essential.
 Infant toothbrushes and a tiny bit of infant toothpaste are okay to use.
 Are you wondering exactly how much toothpaste?